sriram-r-b/Youtube_video_approval_dashboard/README.md

     ```sh
     $ python manage.py createsuperuser
     ```
+8. if you dont have  ssh , persistent storage access (like render) download hls from google drive and add to db - place credentials as required.
-8. Start Server
+Start Server
     ```sh
-    $ python manage.py runserver
+    $ python manage.py add_hls_file
     ```
-9. Install redis on the server and allow redis port

-10. Run Celery for the background tasks
+    if you  have  ssh , persistent storage access upload video and encode(enable celery similiar to the main repo from which this repo was forked from).
+Start Server
     ```sh
-    $ celery -A djtube worker -l info -P threads
+    $ python manage.py encode
     ```
+9. Run the server in desired condition ensuring the security measures Start Server
+    ```sh
+    $ python manage.py encode
+    ```

  ## Contributing

-Contributions to the Django Video Encoding and Streaming App are welcome!
+Contributions to the Youtube Video Approval Dashboard are welcome!
 Feel free to open issues, submit pull requests, or provide feedback.